WatchDogStudios/ApertureUI-Docs/apuidocs/docs/lua_manual/elements.md

 All properties and methods that are available for elements are described in detail in the API reference.
 The element-specific interface is similar to the C++ interface, refer there for the full documentation.

-The Lua interface for RmlUi elements closely resembles the [DOM element interface](https://developer.mozilla.org/en-US/docs/Web/API/element) of the web, similarly to the C++ element interface.
+The Lua interface for APUI elements closely resembles the [DOM element interface](https://developer.mozilla.org/en-US/docs/Web/API/element) of the web, similarly to the C++ element interface.

 #### Proxy Properties